 An investment vehicle where a qualified investor lends securities from their portfolio to another qualified investor (through a lender) for a fee or percent of value to earn enhanced returns on the lent securities.
-The loan is collateralized by cash or securities which are returned at the loan's expiration date or upon request by the City.
+The loan is collateralized by cash or securities which are returned at the loan's expiration date or upon request.